-The puppy on the left is a Jack Russell terrier, easy to spot the difference when you can compare, but faced with eight of these little darlings swarming about, could you be fooled?
+The puppy on the left is a Jack Russell terrier; easy to spot the difference when you can compare, but faced with eight of these little darlings swarming about, could you be fooled?
 The puppy in the middle is a basset crossed with a Jack Russell terrier.
-The puppy on the right is a pedigree, Kennel Club registered beagle.
+The puppy on the right is a pedigree, and Kennel Club registered beagle.

 Always buy a puppy from a reputable breeder where you will see the puppies with their mother and sometimes the father.
 Never obtain a puppy from a pet shop, puppy dealer, a market or from a puppy super-store.
 This is now illegal.

 Beagle Welfare cannot stress strongly enough, how important it is that you research the breed thoroughly and only buy from a reputable breeder.

 A beagle puppy is ready to go into its new home once it is at least eight weeks old.
 A bitch who is more than eight years old or who has already reared six litters of puppies cannot be registered at the Kennel Club.

 On purchasing your puppy, the breeder should hand over a signed pedigree, the Kennel Club registration certificate and a diet sheet.
 Always buy a puppy from a specialist breeder where you will see the puppies with their mother and sometimes even their father.
 The secretaries of beagle breed clubs, the Kennel Club or your local veterinary surgeon may be able to give you the names and addresses of reputable breeders in your area.
 Responsible breeders will have begun the process of socialising puppies so that they have met a variety of visitors and are familiar with some of the household sounds and activities.